 Manarah 4 comes with seven linocut illustrations.
 Texts are partly in English and partly in German.
 All German texts have been translated into English and these translations come in an extra brochure.

 The book itself is a single section pamphlet stitch binding with 16 pages.
 The text is printed in a light grey on white Rives Basane paper of 170 gms.
-The cover is printed on silvergrey Rives tradition paper of 250 gms.
+The cover is printed on silvergrey Rives Tradition paper of 250 gms.
 The Chinese character is printed on delicate Japanese paper.
-The book is published in a limited edition of 20 numbered and signed copies in 2018.
+The book is 27×35 cm of size and was published in a limited edition of 20 numbered and signed copies in 2018.

-„Manarah 4: Wind“ was awarded the Oxford Guild of Printer’s’ prize for a single section binding at the 2018 Oxford Fine Press Book Fair.
+„Manarah 4: Wind“ was awarded the Oxford Guild of Printers’ prize for best single section binding at the 2018 Oxford Fine Press Book Fair.

 PS: Manarah is an old Arabic term for a place shedding light, such as a lighthouse.
 It was used for road signs and any sign helping to give orientation on one’s journey.
 It later developed into the term minaret.